-No Sales: This goes without saying, that without an inventory, you can’t get any sales.
-In fact, you will be “ghosted” on Amazon, and no one can even pull up your listing, even if they tried.
+This goes without saying, but without inventory you can’t get any sales.
+In fact, you will be “ghosted” on Amazon, and no one will be able to pull up your listing, even if they tried.

 This is our listing in late February, where we had the #1 spot for a primary keyword:

 When we launched Jungle Stix, one of the main factors that made it an attractive opportunity was that there was not a lot of competition.
 In other words, the top ranking products for the keywords “marshmallow sticks” did not have a lot of reviews.
 This is a key factor in how we got to the #1 ranked product in 53 days.

-You can see in the data below, which is found within the Product Tracker, that they are averaging 25 sales per day, even with 8 days of being out of stock.
-They are netting $9.18 per unit (after the $9.77 in Amazon fees is deducted).
+You can see in the data below (found using the Product Tracker) that they are averaging 25 sales per day, even after they were out of stock for eight days.
+That means they’re netting $9.18 per unit (after the $9.77 in Amazon fees is deducted).

-Also interesting to see is that during their stock out, their Best Seller Rank (represented by the green line) increases every day, until they are back in stock on May 27th.
+Also interesting to see is that during their stock-out, their Best Seller Rank (represented by the green line) increases every day, until they are back in stock on May 27th.
 Then the BSR snaps right back into place, almost to where it was before the stock out.

 Until then, we can take a look at what changes we could have made along the way to avoid the position we’re currently in.

-So it would be 500 units / 50 units per day = 10 days of inventory remaining.
+500 units / 50 units per day = 10 days of inventory remaining.

 Amazon’s Seller Central dashboard makes these calculations easy for you, with the Amazon Selling Coach.
 You can find the report here: